 Belay devices are pretty cheap compared to the other equipment that you need in your rack to be able to climb or canyoneer, such as a rope or set of quickdraws.
 Belay devices range in price anywhere from around $15 USD for a basic ATC to around $100 USD for an assisted-braking device like a GriGri.
 Many climbers own a cheap ATC that they can use to rappel or climb with, and eventually buy a more expensive device as they get more into climbing.

 Belay Devices last a pretty long time, so it’s not a huge investment.
 In certain conditions, belay devices wear out very quickly.
-I burned through a figure-8Opens in a new tab. device in while doing 4 rappels in a canyon in Arches National ParkOpens in a new tab. in southern Utah when conditions were wet and muddy.
+I burned through a figure-8 device in while doing 4 rappels in a canyon in Arches National Park in southern Utah when conditions were wet and muddy.
 The added friction from the sand on the rope made rappelling significantly more difficult, and acted just like sandpaper sawing through the 8.
 The BD ended up with deep gouges that went through the paint and into the metal.
 Keep that in mind when rappelling in poor conditions!

 Can you buy a used belay device?